 Check SSS Personal Record E-1 Form for Your Number

 This form is very important in my opinion.
-Normally, members will keep it at their archives of documents in a safe place.
+Normally, members will keep it in their archives of documents in a safe place.
 The E-1 form contains our SSS number.
 It is the first form that we will receive from SSS upon becoming a member.
 You will see it in the upper left part of the form.

 SSS Contributions Payment Return (RS-5) Form